Modern slavery act statement

 We continuously monitor our supply chain and are not aware of any issues of modern slavery or human trafficking in our operation or supply chain.
 We have conducted a risk-based assessment of the key categories of suppliers for AtlasEdge.
 As a result of our assessment and given the nature of our operations, we maintain that the risk of modern slavery and human trafficking in our supply chain continues to be low.

-As part of our improved onboarding system, we ask all of our suppliers to review our modern slavery policy and that all suppliers with a higher potential risk of modern slavery confirm (on an annual basis) that they comply with our policy.
+As part of our improved onboarding system, we ask all of our suppliers to review our modern slavery statement and that all suppliers with a higher potential risk of modern slavery confirm (on an annual basis) that they comply with the principles in such statement.
 Suppliers with a higher potential risk of modern slavery are also required to provide us their modern slavery policies, which we then review for compliance purposes.

-We rely on all of our suppliers to meet the disclosure requirements under the Act and to undertake the necessary due diligence to ensure that there is no modern slavery or human trafficking in their operations and supply chains.
 AtlasEdge expects all third parties we deal with to observe this commitment and to comply with all local laws and regulations, including in relation to modern slavery, human trafficking and anti-bribery and corruption.
-Our standard contractual provisions require all our suppliers to adhere to best practices as well as all applicable laws and regulations, including in relation to the Act.
+Our standard contractual provisions require all our suppliers to adhere to best practices as well as all applicable laws and regulations, including in relation to the Act, including undertaking due diligence to ensure that there is no modern slavery or human trafficking in their own operations and supply chains.

 Supplier corrective actions and continuous improvement